About us

 • More water abstraction from rivers and streams, impacting habitats and wildlife

 We have plans in place to reduce water leakage from our network and customers’ pipes, and the government has pledged policy measures to support water companies to encourage customers to use water wisely.
 But on their own, these initiatives are not enough.
 We must increase our water storage capacity and develop new sources of water.
-Recognising the potential scale of the water shortage crisis, the government, our regulators and water companies are working together to plan new large-scale water storage and supply solutions.
+Recognising the potential scale of the future water shortage, the government, our regulators and water companies are working together to plan new large-scale water storage and supply solutions.

 Looking ahead